Kalichuza/ninjaAdminScripts/Windows-Admin/Security/gMSA/GettingStartedWith-gMSA.md

 4. **Configure services** to use the gMSA.
 5. **Verify the service** and the account's functionality.

-This approach will replace manually managed accounts like `printuser@mcs.local` with a much more secure and manageable gMSA.
+This approach will replace manually managed accounts like `printuser@<yourDomain>.local` with a much more secure and manageable gMSA.

 Let me know if you need further details on any step!